SIDN/anteater/README.md

 * 2021-03-04: **The third dashboard** is operational, which monitors individual ASes.
 See [demo.md](src/grafana-dashboards/demo/demo.md) for more
 * 2021-03-04: **The second dashboard** is operational, which monitors anycast sites.
 See [demo.md](src/grafana-dashboards/demo/demo.md) for more
 * 2021-03-02: **The first dashboard** is operational!
-  * We will keep on adding more dashboards in the coming days, namely:
-    1. One dashboard for HyperGiants and your favorite ASes

-## To install it
-* Follow [INSTALL.md](INSTALL.md) for how to configure it

 ![Anteater](resources/anteater-logo.png)